henriquecastror/open-code-community/content/authors/HenriqueCastroMartins/_index.md

 authors:
 - HenriqueCastroMartins

+# Is this the primary user of the site?
+superuser: true

+# Role/position
 role: Assistant Professor of Finance

+# Organizations/Affiliations
 organizations:
 - name: Pontifical Catholic University of Rio de Janeiro (PUC-Rio)
   url: "https://www.puc-rio.br"

+# Short bio (displayed in user profile at end of posts)
+bio:

 interests:
 - Corporate Finance